cycastic-cumberland/GetFullYear.NET/README.md

 # GetFullYear.NET

-An unofficial .NET client for [getfullyear.com](https://getfullyear.com) for your modern web application.
+An unofficial .NET client for [getfullyear.com](https://getfullyear.com) for your modern web applications.

 ## Features